vryy/4C/CONTRIBUTING.md

 #### Commit Messages

-Make sure your commit messages reference the appropriate GitLab issue numbers using the `#<issueNumber>` syntax.
+* Make sure your commit messages reference the appropriate GitLab issue numbers using the `#<issueNumber>` syntax.
-The first line of the commit message should be a descriptive title, limited to 50 characters.
+* The **first line** of the commit message should be a descriptive title, **limited to 50 characters**.
-This is then followed by a blank line, and then the rest of the commit message is a description of the changes, limited to 72 characters wide.
+* This is then followed by a blank line, and then the rest of the commit message is a description of the changes, limited to 72 characters wide.

 [↑ Contents](#contents)